K-PaaS/application-platform-guide-eng/user_guide/development_platform/public_api.md

 ![5-2-2-0]

 ##### <div id='40'></div> 5.2.3 Check Catalog
 When a service broker is created on an open cloud platform, it proceeds with a catalog that generates a list of API services serviced through the service broker.
-The cataloged services are added to the service access list, and by checking the service access list, it is possible to confirm that the catalog has been successfully performed..
+The cataloged services are added to the service access list, and by checking the service access list, it is possible to confirm that the catalog has been successfully performed.
 ```
   $ cf service-access
 ```